dotproto/Elastos.Trinity.Alpha.Android/src/chromecast/base/reactive_java.md

 }
 ```

-The `transform()` method takes any function on the `Observable`'s activation
+The `map()` method takes any function on the `Observable`'s activation data and
-data and creates a new `Observable` of the result of that function applied to
+creates a new `Observable` of the result of that function applied to the
-the original `Observable`'s activation data.
+original `Observable`'s activation data.
 So the activation lifetime of
-`uriState` and `instanceIdState` are the same as `mIntentState` in this
+`uriState` and `instanceIdState` are the same as `mIntentState` in this example.
-example.

 The instance initializer can then call `watch()` on `uriState` or
 `instanceIdState` to register callbacks for when we get a new URI or instance